susom/note-taker/README.md

 1. *[Include a delimiter]* : If checked, will separate each valid record update with a string "------------------------------------------------------------"

-##Notes:
+## Notes:

-###It is mandatory to choose a validation format when editing the date field of an instrument.
+* It is mandatory to choose a validation format when editing the date field of an instrument.
+The following are valid options:
-When choosing between validation formats for date in the designer, feel free to choose between the following options:
   1. Date
   1. Datetime
   1. Datetime w/seconds
   Note however that the header will be formatted in (Y-M-D) regardless of your choice.
 The only difference being the specificity rather than the order.
   If specifying an altering order, the data will save in (Y-M-D) format, and you might receive an alert message upon record save.